aelevine99/NumitronClock/README.md

 # NumitronClock

 ## Project Overview
 This project uses soviet IV-12 tubes (they were easier to find than actual Numitrons) for a fun, retro-inspired desk clock.
-The primary component of this design is a control board that will drive 2 tubes at a time.
+The project is split into two main parts for modularity: a breakout board that can drive 2 tubes, and a control board with 2 outputs for breakout boards.
 I will update this description and provide documentation as the project evolves.

 ## NUMITRONS!